 Your views are important to us.
 We hold an annual, anonymous, feedback survey and invite players, coaches and staff to share their views on every aspect of the organisation and we regularly act on this feedback.

 Our team photographer Duncan Gray attends our games whenever possible and we’re often on the back page of our local papers.
 In the past we’ve featured on Sky Sports and network radio.
 Over the last year or two we’ve featured in the Daily Record and Scottish Sun, were regulars on Rock Sport Radio, were live on STV Glasgow and featured in a BBC documentary.

-We’ll see you at our open taster session for new players at Hamilton Palace Sports Ground, Hamilton, ML3 6BY on Sunday 7 January from 12.00pm-3pm.
+We’ll see you at our free open taster session for new players at Hamilton Palace Sports Ground, Hamilton, ML3 6BY on Sunday 6 January from 12.00pm-3pm.